Giving Up My Right To Be Angry

 Where anger turns to evil, is when we draw upon it out of selfish or self-righteous pride.
-Knowing the difference is not alway easy.
+Knowing the difference is not always easy.

 Angry Little League Parents

-At my kid’s baseball complex, there are signs throughout the ballpark that state the following.
+At my kid’s baseball complex, there are signs throughout the ballpark that states the following.
 “No scholarships or contracts will be awarded today.
 Your children are watching.”
-Although the signs do not explicitly say it, the implicit message is clear.
+Although the message does not explicitly say it, the implicit message is clear.
 Do not get angry and lose it.